dennishenry/flatdict/CONTRIBUTING.md

 ## Test Coverage

-To contribute to `flatdict`, please make sure that any new features or changes to existing functionality **include test coverage**.
+To contribute to `flatdict2`, please make sure that any new features or changes to existing functionality **include test coverage**.

 *Pull requests that add or change code without coverage have a much lower chance of being accepted.*